mithra62/ee_export/system/user/addons/export/README.md

 # Export for ExpressionEngine

-A flexible, streaming-capable data export addon for ExpressionEngine.
-Export channel entries, members, grid field rows, or the results of any SQL query to CSV, JSON, XLSX, or XML — and deliver the file as a browser download or save it to the server filesystem.
+You have data in ExpressionEngine.
+Someone wants a spreadsheet.
+These two facts are going to be reconciled one way or another, with a custom controller, a for loop, and three hours you'll never get back, or with a template tag.
+Export is the template tag option.

-Every layer of the pipeline is independently extensible.
-Third-party addons can ship their own sources, formats, outputs, modifiers, and field handlers with a single `addon.setup.php` declaration and zero changes to Export's codebase.
+It handles channel entries, members, Grid rows, Fluid blocks, and raw SQL queries; outputs CSV, JSON, XLSX, or XML; and delivers the result as a browser download or drops it on the server filesystem.
+Every layer of the pipeline is a named plugin that any installed EE addon can replace or extend without touching Export's source code.

 ---